A Simple Guide to Hair Structure: The Cuticle, Cortex & Medulla

-Hair anatomy 101
+Hair Structure 101

-The 3 layers of a hair strand
+The 3 layers of a single hair strand

 Every strand of hair is made up of two to three layers.
-Naturally blonde and fine hair contain two of these layers, while coarse hair contains all three; but we’ll get to that in just a moment.
-The three layers of a hair strand are the cuticle, cortex, and the medulla.
+Naturally blonde and fine hair contain two of these layers, while coarse hair contains all three, but we’ll get to that in just a moment.
+The three layers of a hair strand are the cuticle, cortex, and medulla.

 Cuticle – Outer layer of a hair strand